Britpop: Legacy

+Gender and media critiques

+Several scholars and journalists have argued that Britpop's media packaging overlapped with the rise of "lad culture", shaping coverage and industry dynamics in ways that often marginalised women's voices.
+Retrospectives have documented experiences of women musicians during the era and critiqued coverage that prioritised laddish imagery.
+BBC presenters Jo Whiley and Steve Lamacq have likewise reassessed the scene's relationship with sex and gender in anniversary programming.

+Successors and revivals

 Post-Britpop

-After Britpop the media focused on bands that may have been established acts, but had been over-looked due to focus on the Britpop movement.
+After Britpop the media focused on bands that may have been established acts, but had been overlooked due to focus on the Britpop movement.
 Bands such as Radiohead and the Verve, and new acts such as Travis, Stereophonics, Feeder and particularly Coldplay, achieved wider international success than most of the Britpop groups that had preceded them, and were some of the most commercially successful acts of the late 1990s and early 2000s.
 These bands avoided the Britpop label while still producing music derived from it.
 Bands that had enjoyed some success during the mid-1990s, but were not really part of the Britpop scene, included the Verve and Radiohead.
 The music of most bands was guitar based, often mixing elements of British traditional rock (or British trad rock), particularly the Beatles, the Rolling Stones and Small Faces with American influences.
 Post-Britpop bands also used elements from 1970s British rock and pop music.
 Drawn from across the UK, the themes of their music tended to be less parochially centred on British, English and London life, and more introspective than had been the case with Britpop at its height.
 This, beside a greater willingness to woo the American press and fans, may have helped a number of them in achieving international success.
 They have been seen as presenting the image of the rock star as an ordinary person, or "boy-next-door" and their increasingly melodic music was criticised for being bland or derivative.